Taller Leñateros, Chiapas, Mexico

 Traditional Mayan papermaking uses Amate paper, the bark paper on which the Mayan codices was written.
 This artwork was created by Julio Chichicaxtle who uses traditional Mexican designs in his artworks.

 Cave Paper, Minneapolis, USA | 2013

-Cave Paper is a small handmade paper production business in Minneapolis, Minnesota.
+Cave Paper is a small handmade paper production business in Minneapolis, Minnesota, USA.
 In this basement studio, full length aprons and gumboots are worn to keep people as dry (and warm) as possible.

 In April 2013 I was fortunate to be given an internship at Cave Paper where I participated in making different varieties of paper, including this seed paper.